Kafanchan: History

 In addition to the colonial officers and missionaries who came in the 1900s, the completion of the busy railway line linking the Kaduna station with the Kuru and the Port Harcourt railway stations in 1927, enabled Kafanchan to experience a heavy influx of migrants from all over the country in search for job and trading opportunities, most notably, the Igbo people from Nigeria's southeast, many of whom left before the Nigerian Civil War in 1967, although some later returned.
 Yorubas mainly from Ibadan, Ogbomosho and Offa in the southwest also came and settled in considerable amounts in the expanding town, some of whom brought with them their handworks and trades.
 A good number of the Igbos were engine drivers or rail engine mechanics.

-M. G. Smith noted that the Fantswam had been regarded by the British colonial government and writers like C. K. Meek as the part of the Agworok (H. Kagoro) under the Jema'a emirate, not until about the late 1950s were they recognised as a distinct political group.
+M. G. Smith noted that the Fantswam had been regarded by the British colonial government and writers like C. K. Meek as the part of the Agworok (H. Kagoro) under the Jema'a emirate, not until about the late 1950s were they recognized as a distinct political group.
 Their town served as the site of the British Divisional Headquarters for Jema'a.

-After the death of the emir of Jama'a in 1998, there were resentments to the turbaning of his son as the next emir.
+After the death of the emir of Jama'a in 1998, there was resentment toward the turbaning of his son as the next emir.
 In 1999, the son of the late emir was unpopularly turbaned, leading to a public uprising in Kafanchan.
 The Southern Kaduna indigenous people of the area, under the auspices of the Indigenous People of Jema'a (ICJ) responded to the turbaning by filing a suit against the Kaduna State government at the Kafanchan High Court.
 The Southern Kaduna people clamoured for the scrapping of the emirate system on their soil, as it was an alien institution imposed on them by the British colonialists.
 A result could not be ascertained until the new democratic regime came into being.

-However, in the year 2001, the then-governor of Kaduna State, Ahmed Mohammed Makarfi, created the Fantswam and Nikyob-Nindem chiefdoms amidst over ten others in the Southern Kaduna area, thereby partially ending the 20th century imposition of the Fantswam people and her kins under emirate rule.
-However, the Jema'an emirate still remains an institution of the Hausa-Fulani inhabitants.
+However, in the year 2001, the then-governor of Kaduna State, Ahmed Mohammed Makarfi, created the Fantswam and Nikyob-Nindem chiefdoms amidst over ten others in the Southern Kaduna area, thereby partially ending the 20th-century imposition of the Fantswam people and her kins under emirate rule.
+However, the Jema'an emirate remains an institution of the Hausa-Fulani inhabitants.

 Today, Kafanchan is a melting pot of many Nigerians from parts of southern Kaduna such as the Gwong and the Ham, and other parts of Nigeria.

 Geography

 Landscape

 The town lies within the Southern Guinea Zone, consisting of forests and savannah lands, and is located southwest of the Jos Plateau escarpment on the windward region.
-The relief consists of two main rivers, Sanga and Ambe, sourced from the plateau.
+The relief consists of two main rivers, Sanga (same as the Kogum River) and Amere (same as the Mada River and River Wonderful), both sourced from the plateau, with the former merging with the latter close to the Kogum River Station and finally emptying into the Benue River.
 There lie in addition, numerous hills, valleys streams.
 The undulating lands also provide fertile grounds for agricultural activities.
-The town has an attitude of 742m.
+The town has an altitude of 742m.